• Skip to primary navigation

 Topping ideas: Top with chocolate sprinkles, extra Oreo crumbs, or fruit like blueberries, blackberries, raspberries, or even pomegranate arils.

 Whipped Cream: Top with whipped cream right before serving.
-Whipped cream can be stored in the fridge in a seperate bowl in the fridge, but it’s best to top the pies before serving.
+Whipped cream can be stored in a separate bowl in the fridge, but it’s best to top the pies before serving.

 Storage: Store leftover chocolate mini pies in an airtight container in the refrigerator for up to 4 days.
 It’s best to make and add the whipped cream right before serving.